mhmzdev/FTP_GUI_Java/README.md

 # Instructions

-I code the GUI using Design panel in Eclipse that's why you might need Eclipse to use the design page otherwise if you know the java gui stuff like swing etc. then there's no need.
+I code the GUI using Design panel in Eclipse that's why you might need <b>Eclipse</b> to use the design page otherwise if you know the java gui stuff like swing etc. then there's no need.

 First, compile and run the Server side using: